 Citrus species have evolved various adaptations to thrive in diverse environments, including:

-1. Drought tolerance: Some citrus species have developed drought-tolerant traits, such as deep root systems and water-conserving mechanisms.
-On imposition of drought the plants directly affects rates of photosynthesis due to less availability of Carbon dioxide as stomata closes under drought stress to conserve water and impaired the plant growth.
+1. Drought tolerance: Some citrus species have developed drought-tolerant traits, such as deep root systems and water-conserving mechanisms. xx On imposition of drought the plants directly affect rates of photosynthesis due to less availability of Carbon dioxide as stomata closes under drought stress to conserve water and impaired the plant growth.
 An increase in leaf soluble sugar and sucrose content and decrease in starch content is observed during water stress.
 S Plants also started accumulating proteins under drought stress to cope up against the stress conditions.
-There are many type of proteins, among them heat shock proteins (HSP) is the most commonly found (Balfagon et al. 2018).
+There are many types of proteins, among them heat shock proteins (HSP) is the most commonly found (Balfagon et al. 2018).
 Their protective role is to prevent other proteins from denaturalization during stress conditions regulating refolding, localization and accumulation as well as preventing agglomeration and degradation.
 To study the plant water status relative to soil water content, it is time consuming and can’t be automated.
 Therefore, a technique is used which acts as a reliable indicator for soil water deficit.
 The amount of water needed by irrigation can be easily determined by assessing the canopy temperature using infrared thermometry.
 The canopy temperature usually increases with a decrease in soil moisture but when plants are well watered, the leaf temperature lowers due to the dissipation of energy in the form of latent heat (Viera and Ferrarezi 2021).
 As currently available techniques can’t detect water stress at early stages, a sensor for early detection of environmental stress is required for rapid control measures and management.
 Nowadays several studies focus on using thermal cameras to monitor overall canopy temperature, identify water stress and estimate stomatal conductance by (Viera and Ferrarezi 2021).
 Natural drought tolerant plants prevent themselves from the detrimental effects of drought stress using varieties of metabolites and low molecular weight proteins

 2. Cold hardiness: Certain citrus species can tolerate low temperatures, allowing them to grow in cooler climates and are the least cold hardy of the citrus trees and are killed or damaged when temps are in the high 20s. and are slightly more tolerant and can withstand temperatures in the mid 20's before succumbing.
 Citrus trees that are cold tolerant down into the low 20s, such as and, are the most optimistic choice for planting cold climate citrus trees.
 When growing citrus trees in cold climates, the degree to which damage may occur is related not only to the temperature but a number of other factors.
 The duration of a freeze, how well the plant has hardened prior to a freeze, the age of the tree, and overall health will all affect if and how much a citrus is affected by a drop in temperature.
 Sucrose is the main photosynthetic product in plants and is involved in various abiotic stresses responses and helps plant growth and development under adverse stress conditions (Yanli et al. 2020) stress.